FreeAndFair/ColoradoRLA/docs/25_developer.md

 * Outline and first draft, 5 July 2017 by Joe Kiniry.
 * Second draft that is mostly textually complete, 6 July 2017 by Joe Kiniry.
+* Third draft with updates for phase-1 delivery, 17 August 2017 by Joe
+  Kiniry.

 Platform and Programming Languages
 ----------------------------------